 There’s a classic saying that goes “mens sana in corpore sano” or “a sound mind in a sound body”.
 The saying is meant to encourage people to take care of both their physical and mental health in order to enjoy life and live it to the fullest.
-It’s a worthwhile goal, but given the many obligations and stresses of daily life, it’s often hard to find time to take care of either one, let alone balance both!
+It’s a worthwhile goal, but given the many obligations and stresses of daily life—which have piled up since we've had to completely reboot our lives and homes thanks to the effects of a global pandemic—it's often hard to find time to take care of either one, let alone balance both!

 HOWEVER!
 What if there was a way to get BOTH and have fun doing it?
 Before you scoff, here’s the short and sweet answer: